 Sometimes it is hard to know what will bring me pause, or it is hard for me to regularly and purposefully engage in the activities that I know work.
 I am using this blog to write about my own voyages to the land of pause, in part to encourage myself to keep on truckin' and making my way there, and in part to encourage others to find pause in their own lives.

 Please explore my latest blogs and other banter below, or snoop around through some of the older stuff in the tabs above.
 I have been more focused on yoga lately, and my other blog, Yoga Nag, has more daily offerings.
-There are also some blogs on elephant journal.

 Breathing thoughtfully is good.
 In every situation.
 Whether a pose, a puzzle, a party, or a problem.